atsaloli/cf3-tutorial/source/100-060-CFEngine_Components-0450-small_binaries.md

 $
 ```

-CFEngine is very lightweight.
-This is how it's so fast and can be run frequently to monitor and maintain infrastructure health.
+Because CFEngine is lightweight, it's fast.
+It can be run frequently to monitor and maintain infrastructure health.

+CFEngine 1 was intended to be run once a day.

+CFEngine 2 was intended to be run once an hour.

+CFEngine 3 default run frequency is every 5 minutes.

+At this frequency, systems can self-heal often faster than if they were repaired by human operators.